-As part of our response to COVID-19 and in order to preserve cash and future financial flexibility, we temporarily suspended our regular quarterly common cash dividends, commencing with the second quarter 2020 dividend that would have been paid in July 2020.
-On February 16, 2022, Host Inc.'s Board of Directors announced a regular quarterly cash dividend of \$0.03 on Host Inc.'s common stock.
-The dividend will be paid on April 15, 2022 to stockholders of record on March 31, 2022.

-The dividends that were taxable to our stockholders in 2020 were considered 5.9% qualified REIT dividends, 3.6% qualified dividend income, 46.6% unrecaptured Section 1250 gain, and 43.9% long term capital gain.
-The 2020 qualified REIT dividends are eligible for the 20% deduction provided by Section 199A.
+As part of our response to COVID-19 and in order to preserve cash and future financial flexibility, we temporarily suspended our regular quarterly common cash dividends, commencing with the second quarter 2020 dividend through year end 2021.
+We reinstated a quarterly common cash dividend beginning in the first quarter of 2022.
+The dividends that were taxable to our stockholders in 2022 are considered 78.1% ordinary and 21.9% unrecaptured Section 1250 gain.
+The 2022 ordinary dividends are eligible for the 20% deduction provided by Section 199A.
 The table below presents the amount of common dividends declared per share and common distributions per unit as follows:

-Year ended December 31
+Year ended December 31,

-2021 2020 2019
+2022 2021 2020

-Common stock \$ \$.20 \$.85
+Common stock \$.53 \$ \$.20

-Common OP units 0.204 0.868
+Common OP units 0.541 0.204